supyrow/add_lib-kicad67/README.md

 # add_lib-kicad67

+Automate downloading and updating of `KiCad-6-dev` `KiCad-7` AKA `KiCad-nightly` Schematic symbols, PCB footprints, update the symbol and footprint tables WITH your custom libraries.

+Download bleeding edge symbols and footprint tables and add your own custom library!

+There are three reasons why you might want to run this script:

+* You want local copies of bleeding edge symbols, and foorptints
+* you have your own working library(symbols/footprints)
+* sick of needing to add them to every single project you start.

-Auto download kicad-footprints and kicad-symbols. updates Footprint and Symbol Table files so your custom libraries are reflected in KiCad globally.
+updates Footprint and Symbol Table files so your custom libraries are reflected in KiCad globally.
+# Note:
+`I have been personally using this and previous derivatives of this script for over five years, I like to do things 'off the beaten path'  so if you are similar... go ahead with this.`

 # installing
 ```
 chmod +x kicad_addcustom_library.sh
 ```
-adjust script variables to match your system
+# adjust script variables to match your system
 ```
 nano kicad_addcustom_library.sh
 ```